-My partner, Alofa Kosena and I are responsible for the New Zealand operation of Interclinical Laboratories.
-My main job these days is to support and mentor NZ health professionals who use Interclinical's services.
-This essay is my personal opinion and does not represent the views of the company.
+My partner, Alofa Kosena, and I are responsible for the New Zealand operation of Interclinical Laboratories.
+My primary job these days is to support and mentor NZ health professionals who use Interclinical's services.
+This essay is my opinion and does not represent the views of the company.

 Being an expert in everything and a master of none

-I realised about 15 years ago that I was at risk of knowing a lot about many things to do with health but failing to properly master anything.
+I realised about 15 years ago that I was at risk of knowing a lot about many things to do with health but failing to master anything.
 I needed to change.
-I needed to decide what I should be really good at.
+I needed to decide what I should be great at.
 What should I master?
 I liken this to a good all-round athlete choosing to specialise in one event as maturity nears.

 When an expert stands before an adoring audience and announces that hair tissue mineral analysis is not an accurate test and of no use for determining the nutritional status of a patient is he right?
 Probably not.

 What training has he in the interpretation and application of HTMA?